 Then scroll to where it says "Theme Settings Custom Color Schemes" and copy one of the lines to place it right below the other ones, then rename it.
 After you save the file, your new color scheme will be available for editing in Theme Settings - Colors.
 See the screenshot:

 All website font settings can be edited in Theme Settings - Fonts tab. you can find settings for general content, links, navigation, headings and some other elements.
 To customize your website appearance, just play around with the font settings, or leave theme default if you wish.
 See the screenshot:

-Yet, Aspero theme allows you to add any of hundreds Google fonts and se them on your website.
+Yet, Mantelit theme allows you to add any of hundreds Google fonts and set them on your website.
 Just follow a guide below

 You can add more Google Fonts and decide whether they should be retrieved via the Google fonts API, or if they should be hosted locally on your server.